Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 1.17 MODIFICATIONS TO THE COURSE OR TIME GATES & POSSIBLE CANCELLATION OF THE RACE

 The organisation reserves the right to modify the course and the locations of the First Aid and refreshment posts, at any moment and without warning.
-In the case of really bad weather (strong wind with serious amounts of rain and snow, strong risk of a storm, etc) the course can be modified, the start can be delayed or in extreme cases the event may be cancelled.
+In the case of really bad weather (strong wind, rain and snow, strong risk of a storm, etc) the course can be modified, the start can be delayed or in extreme cases the event may be cancelled.

 In the case of bad weather conditions, and for reasons of safety, the organisation reserves the right to cancel and/or to stop the event underway, even to modify the time limits and/ or course.